ansys/pymotorcad/doc/source/user_guide/internal_scripting2.rst

     mcApp = pymotorcad.MotorCAD()

-Main Function
+Main function
 --------------
 The function :code:`main` is called when "Run" is pressed in the Motor-CAD GUI.
-:code:`main` can be used to test functions before running a calculation e.g. running thermal steady initial function.
+:code:`main` can be used to test functions before running a calculation for example running thermal steady initial function.
 Alternatively, it can be used to run calculations within another defined function, such as :code:`demo_func`.